-My name is Dita Charanzova and since 2014 I am the Member of European Parliament, where I was elected as a candidate of the Czech political movement ANO.
-I was born in Prague, I graduated from University of Economies in Prague and Diplomatic School of Spain in Madrid.
-In 2001 I finished my PhD. degree at the Faculty of International Affairs of University of Economies in Prague.
-In the past, I worked mostly in diplomacy and gave birth to our two daughters.
-I enjoy my job and I love my family.
+My name is Dita Charanzová and I have been a Member of the European Parliament from the Czech political movement ANO since 2014.
+Born in Prague, I graduated from the University of Economics in Prague and the Diplomatic School of Spain in Madrid.
+In 2001, I completed my PhD Degree at the Faculty of International Affairs of the University of Economics, Prague.
+Before having my two daughters I worked primarily in foreign affairs as a diplomat.
+I enjoy my job and love my family.
 Welcome to my website!

 Our main goal is to achieve a functional, stable and prospering society, in which democratic political representatives work for the benefit of all citizens.
 The only way to reach this goal is to foster an all-inclusive political dialogue that takes into account the interests and needs of all citizens.
 We do not want to do politics for the sake of politics, and waste time with unnecessary policymaking.
 We want to bring back rational and pragmatic solutions that are in the public interest.
 That is why we engage with individuals who are leading experts in their professions and have something to offer our society.
 We will ensure that the Czech Republic clearly defines its national interests to be a strong and credible partner in the European Union.